MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-edit.md

 ## Edit DCR

 Now, when DCR content is stored as a JSON file, you can use an editor of your choice to make changes in the DCR.
-You may [prefer to download the file from the Cloud Shell environment](/azure/cloud-shell/using-the-shell-window#upload-and-download-files), if you are using one.
+You may [prefer to download the file from the Cloud Shell environment](/azure/cloud-shell/using-the-shell-window#upload-and-download-files), if you're using one.

 Alternatively you can use code editors supplied with the environment.
 For example, if you saved your DCR in a file named `temp.dcr` on your Cloud Drive, you could use the following command to open DCR for editing right in the Cloud Shell window: